bolorino/theatrewp/README.txt

 * Open to improvements and suggestions

 === ToDo ===
-* Management of Press Releases
-* Filtering performances
+* Better config
+* Cleaner default templates
 * Translation into other languages

 === Notes for developers/designers ===
-There are four templates within the plugin, used if the current theme does not include them:
+There are six templates within the plugin, used if the current theme does not include them:

 * single-spectacle.php # Single Show page
 * single-performance.php # Single Performance page
 * archive-spectacle.php # List of available Shows
 * archive-performance.php # List of available Performances
+* check-dates-form.php # To filter performances by date
+* taxonomy-format.php # Productions by category

 To customize these templates, copy the files located in includes/templates within the plugin directory to your theme's directory and modify it to your liking.

 == Upgrade Notice ==
-= 0.39 =
-Fix empty sponsors

-= 0.38 =
+= 0.40 =
+* Filter productions and performances list
+* Dates localization
+* Hierarchical productions taxonomies (types of productions)
-* Sponsors management and widget
+* Productions widget sort options
+* Bug: get_spectacle_link by title not post_name
-* Home video
+* Remove home video custom post
-* Various bug fixes
+* Russian translation (thanks to veshinak)

 == Installation ==